-Rick’s answer: Congrats on upgrading your system by adding a new SSD as the boot drive, Lacie.
-You’re sure to love the speed increase once you get all of your programs reinstalled!
+Rick’s answer: Congrats on upgrading your system by adding a new SSD as the boot drive, Larry.
+You’re sure to love the speed!

 I’ll be happy to answer your questions and (hopefully) make the process of getting all of your programs reinstalled as simple and easy as possible.

 Deciding which programs to install on the much-faster SSD depends on how you use your computer and what you primarily use it for.

 For example, if you’re a photographer who edits a lot of photos you would definitely want to put your image editor on the SSD to take advantage of the fast loading speed.

 Likewise, if you use Microsoft Office on a regular basis you would want to install that on the SSD for sure.